 Just like navigators use maps to get through vast seas, businesses can use process maps as a key step in process analysis to navigate complex processes and relationships.

 Businesses map processes to gain a better understanding of their operations.
 Mapping processes helps businesses visualize the flow of work, identify bottlenecks, and identify opportunities for improvement.
-Process mapping can also help businesses identify risks and compliance issues, optimize resources and workflows, and improve customer experience Additionally, process mapping can be used to develop process improvement initiatives and identify potential areas for intelligent automation.
+Process mapping can also help businesses identify risks and compliance issues, optimize resources and workflows, and improve customer experience Additionally, business process mapping can be used to develop process improvement initiatives and identify potential areas for intelligent automation.

 What exactly is process mapping?

 Process mapping helps organizations understand and improve their work processes by displaying a visual representation of their workflow.
-By mapping out processes, teams easily communicate priorities issues and identify where time and resources are wasted.
+By mapping out processes, teams easily communicate priority issues and identify where time and resources are wasted.

 Process mapping steps